lathomas64/palette-builder/wp-content/plugins/builder/imani.md

 ### Imani's Notes For Gina
 - none presently

+## Left To Do
+- [ ] Share modal/automatic copy to clipboard. *With Gina for Styling*
+- [ ] Shopping list *With Gina for HTML/CSS*

 ### Changes/Additions
-- [ ] Need to overwrite, save new saved palette
+- [ ] Need to overwrite, save new saved palette *With Gina for interface*
-- [ ] how to remove saved palettes
+- [ ] how to remove saved palettes *With Gina for interface*
-- [ ] Remember closing help boxes
+- [ ] Builder should remember when a user has closed a help box and not show it to them again unles reset (reset will be in generic help modal)
-- [ ] Sort should show which sort is currently active
+- [ ] Sort should show which sort is currently active *With Gina for styling*

 ### Bugs
 - [ ] Using X to clear search field does not update list
-- [ ] Attempting to load user color story breaks the whole thing.
+- [x] Attempting to load user color story breaks the whole thing.
   * Imani's note: can you provide more detail?
-- [ ] Neutral filter button doesn't work.
+- [ ] Neutral filter button doesn't work. *With Gina to make Neutral a color tag*
-      * Gina's note: I've been thinking about adding neutral as a color family taxonomy, if that would make it easier.
-      * Imani's note: yes all the color filters are looking at color family currently and that would make the neutral filter work.

 ## Tasks
 ### Imani